dalzihn/PTDL_Final/README.md

 # PTDL_Final
-This is the repository of Group 3's final project whose subject is Data Analysis and is currently studying in University of Economics Ho Chi Minh city.
-We are cunrrently doing research on A-star algorithm for the Vacuum Cleaner problem and Dijkstra algorithm for the Shortest Path problem.
+Research on A-star algorithm for the Vacuum Cleaner problem and Dijkstra algorithm for the Shortest Path problem and evaluation about performance of these algorithms.

 Members: